Fine-grained access control is currently in beta.

 Principal — A user or service account in SigNoz.
 Principals are the entities that authenticate and perform actions on objects.

-Role — A named collection of permissions.
-Principals are assigned roles, and through those roles they receive permissions.
+Role — A named collection of transactions.
+Principals are assigned roles, and through those roles they receive transactions.
 Roles can be managed (built-in, immutable) or custom (configurable).

-Permission — Defines what a principal is allowed to do.
-A permission combines a relation with a resource type.
+Transaction — Defines what a principal is allowed to do.
+A transaction combines a relation with a resource type.
 For example, "create dashboard" or "read alert rule".
+A role's transactions are configured and displayed together as its Transaction Groups.

-Relation — The action in a permission.
+Relation — The action in a transaction.
 SigNoz defines seven relations: create, read, update, delete, list, attach, and detach.

-Selector — Determines which instances a permission applies to.
+Selector — Determines which instances a transaction applies to.
 When configuring a custom role, each resource can be set to All (every instance), Only selected (specific instances), or None (no instances).

 Relations

-Every permission in SigNoz is built from one of these seven relations:
+Every transaction in SigNoz is built from one of these seven relations:

 | Relation | Description |